Pete Frates, A Driving Force Behind The Viral Ice Bucket Challenge, Dies At 34

 "Pete, you changed our city & our country for the better and made a difference in the lives of countless people," he wrote.
 "You helped us remember that we're all one family & we have to look out for one another.
 There's no telling how much good you've set in motion."

 A year after his diagnosis, Frates was interviewed by the Boston College student newspaper, The Heights.
-Back then, he said his newfound role as an advocate, "gives me another reason to get out of bed every day.
+Back then, he said his newfound role as an advocate "gives me another reason to get out of bed every day.
 Being part of something bigger than yourself is one of the best things you can do."